Nebraska unemployment drops again to lowest on record in US - NewsBreak

 Nebraska unemployment drops again to lowest on record in US

 OMAHA, Neb.
-(AP) — Nebraska’s unemployment rate dropped once again to the lowest level on record in November, beating the previous national record it set the...panhandlepost.com
+(AP) — Nebraska’s unemployment rate dropped once again to the lowest level on record in November, beating the previous national record it set the...northplattepost.com

 OMAHA, Neb.
-(AP) — Nebraska’s unemployment rate dropped once again to the lowest level on record in November, beating the previous national record it set the...panhandlepost.com
+(AP) — Nebraska’s unemployment rate dropped once again to the lowest level on record in November, beating the previous national record it set the...northplattepost.com

 Comments / 0